 How is rheumatic fever treated?

-Treatment for rheumatic fever often combines the following 3 parts:
+Treatment for rheumatic fever often combines the following 3 things:

 - Anti-inflammatory medicines.
 Your child may take medicines to help decrease the swelling that occurs in the heart muscle.
-These medicines also help relieve joint pain.
+These medicines also help ease joint pain.

 - Bed rest.
 The length of bed rest will depend on how severe your child's illness is.
 Bed rest may range from 2 to 12 weeks.

 Talk with your child’s healthcare provider about the risks, benefits, and possible side effects of all medicines.